-These amendments do not have a significant impact on these financial statements and therefore further disclosures have not been made.
+These amendments do not have a significant impact on these financial statements and therefore no disclosures have been made.

-3.2 Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by the company
+3.2 Standards, amendments and Interpretations to existing standards that are not yet effective and have not been adopted early by the company

-At the date of authorisation of these financial statements, several new, but not yet effective, standards, amendments to existing standards, and interpretations have been published by the IASB.
-None of these standards, amendments or interpretations have been adopted early by the company.
+At the date of authorisation of these financial statements, several new, but not yet effective, Standards and amendments to existing Standards, and Interpretations have been published by the International Accounting Standards Board (IASB) or International Financial Reporting Interpretations Committee (IFRIC).
+None of these Standards or amendments to existing standards have been adopted early by the company and no Interpretations have been issued that are applicable and need to be taken into consideration by the company.

 Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
-No disclosures have been made as they are not expected to have a material impact on the company's financial statements.
+New standards, amendments and interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the company's financial statements.

-4 Summary of accounting policies
+4 Material accounting policies